Alert Number: CA049557_11/14/18(11/19)

 Originally posted: January 07, 2016

-Another Washington State consumer received phone calls from a company representing itself to be MCO Arbitration and EP Processing, LLC, attempting to collect on a debt.
-The consumer requested proof of the debt but the representative refused.
+Another consumer received phone calls from a company representing itself to be MCO Arbitration and EP Processing, LLC, attempting to collect on a debt.
+The consumer requested proof of the debt, but the representative refused.
 The representative also allegedly threatened civil litigation against the consumer and the consumer’s family.

-The following telephone numbers and email address were recently operational and appear to be associated with this apparent scam:
+The following telephone numbers and email address were reported to be associated with this apparent scam:

 Report Suspicious Activity, Scams, or Fraud

 If someone threatens to garnish your wages, contact your employer, or uses threatening, intimidating, or offensive language, report such actions to state and federal regulators.

 Washington State residents only: If you are a victim of a collection scam or if you suspect illegal or fraudulent activity involving a financial product or service, please contact the Department of Financial Institutions at 1-877-RING-DFI (746-4334), or online at www.dfi.wa.gov.
 You may also wish to contact the state of Washington Office of the Attorney General at www.atg.wa.gov.

 If you live in another state, go to this webpage to find the regulator in your home state. http://mortgage.nationwidelicensingsystem.org/consumer/Pages/AgencyContacts.aspx.

 All consumers, if you feel you have been the victim of a scam you might also with to contact the FTC at 1-877-FTC-HELP (382-4357) or online at www.ftc.gov; or contact the Consumer Financial Protection Bureau (855) 411-CFPB (2372) or online at www.consumerfinance.gov.
 If you feel you have been the victim of a scam involving the internet you may also contact the Internet Crime Complaint Center online at www.ic3.gov.